o1-labs/rfcs/00xx-account-deletion.md

 specific testing.

+#### Implementation choice <a name="free_list_implementation"></a>

+The choice described in the section related to [on-disk ledger](#free_list_db) need, in the worst case, to read on-disk data, deserialize the free list, pop an element and reserialize the data to write them on-disk.
+This cost is potentially not negligible, especially when the size of the free list grows.

+In particular the choice made here actually depends on the use that we envision for account deletion.
+As long as the size of the free list is much smaller than the ledger size, storing the free list is reasonable.
+However, if the ledger is mostly empty with empty locations stored in the free list -- that is most accounts become consumable accounts, then the option [without storage](#free_list_no_storage) is arguably more efficient.

 ## Prior art

 ## Unresolved questions

 - Is it safe to assume that `Location.t` for account deletion is always using the constructor `Location.Account` and never `Location.Generic`?
 Should we use a GADT to enforce that?

 <!-- ## Resources - TB removed